devcybiko/gregsmithwiki/content/computing/classicdebugging.md

 # Classic Debugging Tips

 1. Computers don't lie.
-	1. If it says something's broken - it's broken
+	12. If it says something's broken - it's broken
 2. If you keep getting the same error despite the fact that you made a change,  make sure you're editing the same file
 	1. Make sure you saved the last file you editted
-	2. If possible, use Auto Save
+	2. If possible, use Auto Savtime
 3. Print out values
 4. Print out data types of values
 5. Insert a debug line at the start and end of a function